ITSMEWEEGEE/Final-Project/README.md

 This project teaches the use of Swing

 # How to use it?
     There is a textfield bottom of the program.
 In order to add items to the list, first the user fill out the textfield with any item then press the add button.
+Use the checkmark as selecting the item on the list to edits and remove them.

 ## Dependency Management